 “Our tenants have now received over a one-third reduction in their utility expenses, and I have delivered over double-digit returns to my investors.
 Just to state for the record, I am a for profit,” Patton said.

 Afterwards, representatives of People's Gas voiced their opposition to CABO.
 Although they offered cleaner alternatives of hydrogen and renewable natural gas from a food decomposition project, these technologies have not been tested.
+Additionally, these sources will be incompatible with their framework until they complete their infrastructure replacement program, which is already behind schedule and over budget.

-When questioned about implementing these sources, Peoples Gas failed to find answers for their timelines of execution or how energy demands could be met with these sources.
+When questioned about implementing these sources, People’s Gas failed to find answers for their timelines of execution or how energy demands could be met with these sources.

 Though no immediate movement has been made in going forward with CABO, advocates continue to push their support, and the campaign towards clean energy is ongoing.